mroberts1/BOOTSTRA.386/manual/index.md

 # Preface

 Fall 1982: FNC Headquarters in Boston tasks us with bringing the microcomputer to the mainstream.
-Their dream is a full-screen interface supporting pointing devices and color displays running on everything from future palmtops to today's IBM PC and usable by a non-technical person in minutes.
+Their dream is an interface supporting pointing devices and color displays running on everything from future palmtops to today's IBM PC usable by a non-technical person in minutes.

 The problem is nobody has built this and nobody knows how.
 We don't even know if IBM PCs are capable of such a feat.